Aftercare for Body Piercings

 • SALINE solution twice daily when you are not showering.
 Either give a liberal spray or squeeze atop the site of the piercing.
 It is imperative to keep Q-Tips or Cotton Balls away from the site; allow the piercing to irrigate and air dry.

-• SOAP no more than once or twice a day.
-While showering, you may continue to use your normal shampoo/conditioner/face wash/body wash products; no direct lathering onto the piercing, simply let it run over the area.
+• While showering, you may continue to use your normal shampoo/conditioner/face wash/body wash products; no direct lathering onto the piercing, simply let it run over the area.

 • RINSE thoroughly to remove all traces of the soap from the piercing.
 It is not necessary to rotate the jewelry through the piercing.